Whaddup A.. '?!

-Whaddup A.. '?! is the second studio album by Indonesian singer Agnes Monica, released in 2005.
+Whaddup A.. '?! is the sixth studio album by Indonesian singer Agnes Monica, released in 2005.
 The album got triple platinum with collaboration from American singer-songwriter, Keith Martin.
 This album shown the transformation from her 'teenage singer' persona, to a more mature concept.
 This album was also named as the best album of its era.
 It became her most experimental album, which included many genres, Pop, R&B, urban and dance-pop including pop rock and power ballad, also Eastern sounds.
 Despite having no album promotions in Malaysia, her album, Whaddup A’.. ?! was still a huge success which caused the album to be re-released with the new concept, and VCD bonus.

 Singles

 "Bukan Milikmu Lagi"

 "Bukan Milikmu Lagi" (English: Not Yours Anymore) was the first single released off from the album.
 In this urban/dance-pop song, the singer angers her lover thus he is 'not hers anymore'.
 However she notices that the life will not end even the relationship has ended.
 The music video features Agnes and her dancers in a factory in a region called NEZville.